codepath/android_guides/Drawables.md

 ### Vector Drawables

-Recent versions of the Android support library, include [compatibility versions](http://android-developers.blogspot.com/2016/02/android-support-library-232.html) of [Vector Drawables](https://blog.stylingandroid.com/vectordrawables-part-1/) as [introduced in this video](https://www.youtube.com/watch?v=wlFVIIstKmA).
-See the [[setup guide|Design-Support-Library#adding-vector-drawable-library]] to enable support for vector drawables for pre-Lollipop devices.

 These are XML drawables that can define complex vector-based images which can scale to support all densities automatically.
 This means using vector-based images, you will need **only one asset file** as opposed to an asset file for each screen density in the case of bitmap images.
+See the [[setup guide|Design-Support-Library#adding-vector-drawable-library]] to enable support for vector drawables for pre-Lollipop devices.

-To create a vector image, you define the details of the shape inside a <vector> XML element such as `res/drawable/ic_heart.xml` with:
+To create a vector image, you need to define pathData syntax which is located [here](https://www.w3.org/TR/SVG11/paths.html#PathData).
+This example defines the details of the shape inside a <vector> XML element such as `res/drawable/ic_heart.xml` with:

 ```xml
 <!-- res/drawable/ic_heart.xml -->